Corneal Ectasia · A Comprehensive Evaluation · Advanced Treatment & Surgery

 “Epi-On” Cross-Linking

 or “Epithelium-On” cross-linking, is the preferred technique used in Europe.
-A special surgical sponge is used to roughen up the surface of the eye to allow for better penetration of the riboflavin solution, without removing or killing the epithelial cells on the corneal surface.
-Riboflavin and UV light are then applied to the surface of the eye for the cross-linking procedure.
+Also called trans-epithelial cross-linking, this variation of the cross-linking technique does not remove the epithelial cells on the corneal surface.
+Riboflavin and UV light is directly applied to the surface of the eye for the cross-linking procedure.
 This allows for a faster, less painful recovery after the procedure, without any difference in therapeutic efficacy.

 “Epi-Off” Cross-Linking